badconf/badconf/README.md

 # Hello

 I'm a Solutions Architect with a passion for technology and innovation.
-My daily work involves designing and implementing robust infrastructure solutions that power businesses and drive success.
+My daily work involves designing and implementing robust solutions that power businesses and drive success.

 ## What I Do